 The financial statements of the Township of Moon have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units, except for the Statement of Net Position and Statement of Activities for its Governmental Activities (See GASB Statement Implementation below).
 The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (Statements and Interpretations).
-During the 2016 calendar year, the Township adopted the provisions of GASB Statement No. 72 'Fair Value Measurement and Application', GASB Statement No. 76, 'The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments', GASB Statement No. 77, 'Tax Abatement Disclosures, and GASB Statement No. 79 'Certain External Investments Pools and Pool Participates'.
 The more significant of the Township's accounting policies are as follows: